Red Sox vs. Astros Player Props Betting Odds

 Devers Stats

-- Devers has recorded at least one hit in five straight games.
-In his last five games he is batting .478 with a double, three home runs, two walks and six RBI.
+- Devers will look for his seventh straight game with a hit in this contest.
+During his last 10 outings he is batting .385 with two doubles, three home runs, seven walks and six RBI.

 Devers Recent Games